richmahn/en_tn/sng/front/intro.md

 #### How do I translate metaphors in this book? ####

 There are many metaphors in this book.
 These metaphors are often ambiguous.
 If they have sexual meanings, metaphors describing feelings or emotions are often used to avoid offense by veiling their meaning.
 However, since their meanings are often very unclear, ambiguity in translation is encouraged.
-You might choose to translate the words as they are written in order to avoid committing to a specific meaning. [[rc://en/ta/man/translate/figs-metaphor]]
+You might choose to translate the words as they are written in order to avoid committing to a specific meaning.
+(See: [[rc://en/ta/man/translate/figs-metaphor]])